-Let’s go through a few more examples of how to get nitty gritty with your online course idea.
+Let’s go through a few more examples of profitable online course ideas.
 Let’s pretend that your niche is interior design and you want to teach people how to decorate their living rooms.

 Instead of saying, “Everyone with a living room!
 This is the online course for you!” narrow it down.
 Your course shouldn’t be “How to decorate your living room.” instead, it could be “How to decorate your living room for less than $1,500.” or “How to decorate your living room with thrift store finds.” or “How to decorate your living room as a minimalist.”